SMK-hub/HappyFaces/README.md

 💰 **Donation System**: Implementing an intuitive dashboard for donors to track and fulfill orphanage requirements, with real-time notifications.

-📬 **Notification System**: Providing seamless email messaging for donor acknowledgment and communication.
+📬 **Notification System**: Providing seamless email messaging for donor acknowledgment, Orphanage Updates and communication.

 👤 **User Profiles**: Enabling users to create and manage profiles, showcasing their contributions and participation.

-💳 **Payment Integration**: Securely facilitating financial transactions through integrated gateways like Razor Pay.
+💳 **Payment Integration**: Securely facilitating financial transactions through integrated gateways using Razor Pay.

 Designed to cater to orphanages seeking efficient digital presence and donor engagement, "Happy Faces" prioritizes data security, scalability, and user-centric design.
 Our aim is to create a socially impactful ecosystem, fostering meaningful connections and positive change in the lives of orphaned children.